ScilifelabDataCentre/node-pathogens-portal/README.md

       category_display: "list"
 ```

-`country` - Should be the same country as the node, only publications affiliated with the specified country is retrieved.
+`country` - Should be set as the relevant nation for the node.
+Here, the country is set to 'Sweden', so publications including researchers affiliated with Swedish institutions will be shown.

-`query_list` - List of _keyword_ and _query string_ of users choice, the _keyword_ is used for category (navigation) in the rendered page and _query string_ is used by the _Europe PMC API_ to fetch publications.
-Mentioned above _(covid-19 and influenza)_ is just an example, the user should decide relavant keywords/categories and their query string.
+`query_list` - List of _keyword_ and _query string_ to define the pathogens that publications should related to, and what search should be used to identify relevant publications.
+The _keyword_ is used for category (navigation) in the rendered page.
+This means that it will be what shows in the filter on the page in the PPN.
+The _query string_ is used by the _Europe PMC API_ to search publications for relevant keywords.
+For example, here,  the abstracts of papers are searched for the terms 'SARS-CoV-2' OR 'COVID-19' to identify papers related to COVID-19.
+Any pathogen can be listed here, at the users discretion.

-**NOTE:** While setting the query string for a keyword in should be enclosed within `''` (single quotes), because the query string itself should contain `""` (double quotes) for word matching.
-To get deep understanding of the query syntax and build efficient query, checkout Europe PMC [documentation](https://europepmc.org/help).
+**NOTE:** When setting the query string for a keyword, it should be enclosed within `''` (single quotes), because the query string itself should contain `""` (double quotes) for word matching.
+To get deep understanding of the query syntax and build efficient query, see the Europe PMC [documentation](https://europepmc.org/help).

-`category_display` - An optional setting to define how the category links are displayed in the rendered page.
+`category_display` - An optional setting to define how the category links (i.e. the list of pathogens) are displayed in the rendered page.
 If this parameter is set to _"dropdown"_, the categories are displayed as a dropdown menu.
-And if the parameter is set to anything else or if the parameter doesn't exist in the config file, the categories are displayed as list links on the side.
+If the parameter is set to anything else or if the parameter is not included in the config file, the category links are displayed as a list of links on the side.

 ### News